 Cover the bowl with a damp dish towel and allow to rise in a warm area for about 1 hour.
 Once the dough has doubled, stir in the salt.
 The dough should be very slack and have an almost thick batter consistency.

 Heat the oil in a deep pan or in a deep-fat fryer to 350 F/180 C. To check whether the oil is at the right temperature, stand the handle of a wooden spoon in the oil.
 If little bubbles form around it, the oil is ready.

 The fritters will sink to the bottom of the pan and then pop right back up.
 You should be able to fry at least 6 fritters at a time.
-Fry until golden brown on both sides, carefully flipping when required.
+Fry until golden brown on both sides, carefully flipping only once when required.
 Drain on a tray lined with paper towels.